-- Publish the initial draft SPD for four weeks public consultation; - Consider feedback received and make any changes necessary; - Publish the final draft SPD, along with a consultation statement setting out who has been consulted in its preparation, the main issues raised in feedback and how those issues been addressed in the final draft SPD: - Having considered representations, the SPD may then be adopted, - Following adoption, the SPD must be published and made available along with an adoption statement in line with the 2012 Regulations.
-The adoption of the SPD may be challenged in the High Court by way of judicial review within 3 months of its adoption. - 5.11.
+- issues raised in feedback and how those issues been addressed in the final draft SPD: - Having considered representations, the SPD may then be adopted, - Following adoption, the SPD must be published and made available along with an adoption statement in line with the 2012 Regulations.
+The adoption of the SPD may be challenged in the High Court by way of judicial review within 3 months of its adoption. - 5.9.
 Once adopted, the effectiveness of this SPD will be monitored as part of the Authority Monitoring Report, using information from planning applications and decisions.
 The outcome of this ongoing monitoring work will help inform future decisions about the SPD.